 - Honey hunters use the flower dye to prevent bee stings.

-- Extracts of the bark, leaves and flowers are used to treat malaria, edema, gastrointestinal disorders and various other health issues.
+- Extracts of the bark, leaves and flowers are used to treat malaria, oedema, gastrointestinal disorders and various other health issues.

 - The bark is boiled in water and this water is used to bathe newly born babies to relieve body rashes.

-- Decoction of stem bark is used as enema to treat insulin and non insulin dependent diabetes and also used to treat dysentery.
+- A decoction of stem bark is used as an enema to treat insulin and non-insulin-dependent diabetes and also used to treat dysentery.